pheature-flags/pheature-flags/docs/development/strategies.md

 }
 ```

-In addition we need a toggle strategy factory implementation, to be able to put our new strategy type in the package flow.
+In addition, we need a toggle strategy factory implementation to be able to put our new strategy type in the package flow.

 ```php
 <?php